RoDmitry/EnCom/README.md

 Strings and binary data have length stated (in bytes), like `8=sometext` for strings and `8~somedata` for binary

-To validate the size of string or bytes, you check for the following symbols after it: b'}', b' ', b'\n', b'\t', b'\r' or EOF
+To validate the size of a string or bytes, you check for the following symbols after it: b'}', b' ', b'\n', b'\t', b'\r' or EOF